The King’s Trust Group Company

 a.
 Consent

-When we process with your consent, you hac the right to remove your consent at any time.
+When we process with your consent, you have the right to remove your consent at any time.
 We explain how you can do in section 8 below.

 b.
 Legitimate Interests